 The Chicco PhysioForma Soft Pacifier surpasses the competition with a blend of desirable features.
-It is made of 100% silicone (free of BPA and latex) and features an orthodontic nipple that flexes upward.
-The manufacturer claims the exclusive nipple design holds various benefits, like supporting babies' breathing by keeping a forward tongue position, evenly distributing tongue pressure across the palate to support oral development, and its narrow base allows optimal lip closure.
-The shield has four heart-shaped ventilation holes for air circulation, two on the top and two on the bottom.
-It also offers a loop that is one of the largest, right behind the HappyPaci Pacifier, which our tester (6 months old) could easily hold.
+It is 100% silicone (free of BPA and latex) and features an orthodontic nipple that flexes upward.
+The manufacturer claims the exclusive nipple design supports a baby's breathing by helping encourage a forward tongue position.
+They claim it evenly distributes tongue pressure across the palate to support oral development, and its narrow base allows optimal lip closure.
+The shield has four heart-shaped ventilation holes for air circulation.
+It also offers one of the largest loops, which our tester (6 months old) could easily grasp.
 In addition, this pacifier is super easy to clean, thanks to its one-piece design.
 It comes with a carry case that helps keep the pacifier protected from lint and germs.

 While the carry case allows for sterilizing, we prefer not to use it this way, given the potential of plastic to leach chemicals.
 We prefer boiling water to sanitize.
 The Chicco's clear color can be easy to overlook, but other colors may be available.
-We think this is a potential contender for parents concerned with oral development based on the manufacturer's claims.
+Based on the manufacturer's claims, we think this is a potential contender for parents concerned with oral development.

-The Philips Avent Soothie Pacifier tends to be well-loved and might be an affordable option for soothing your sweet baby.
-This medical-grade silicone pacifier (BPA-free) features a cylindrical nipple that is soft and collapsible to respond to a baby's sucking pattern.
+The Philips Avent Soothie Pacifier tends to be well-loved and an affordable option for soothing little ones.
+This medical-grade, BPA-free, silicone pacifier features a cylindrical nipple that is soft and collapsible to respond to a baby's sucking pattern.
 Its one-piece construction, with no nooks or crannies for bacteria or water to hide, makes it super easy to clean and sanitize.
-If you like this option, consider moving onto the Philips Avent Super Soothie once your little one hits the 3-month mark.
+If you like this pacifier, consider the Philips Avent Super Soothie when your little one hits 3 months.
 It is similar in design but suitable for older babies.